robinsilverio/Frontend-TU-campaign-management-system/README.md

  bestand niet vinden.
 ```
 If you see this warning when issuing a command like _docker ps_.
 It means that a docker-daemon (engine) is not running.
-For that, you should open Docker Desktop.
+For that, you should open Docker Desktop first.